Leadwerks/Documentation/pathfinding.md

 # Pathfinding

-The Leadwerks pathfinding system analyzes your level's geometry and tells characters in your game where they are allowed to walk, and how to get from one point to another.
+The Leadwerks pathfinding system analyzes your level's topology and tells characters in your game where they are allowed to walk, and how to get from one point to another.
 The pathfinding system is fully dynamic, meaning that if an object moves in your game, the pathfinding data will adjust and characters may choose another route to reach their destination.

 www.youtube.com/watch?v=sWYlDzlgJ-c